naiarako/naiara-korta-martiartu/_projects/1_project.markdown

 </div>

 Finite-frequency tomography minimizes cross-correlation traveltime shifts between the observations and calibration data in water, being internally consistent with the standard procedure of traveltime estimations.
 Moreover, the availability of calibration data in water allows us to provide analytical expressions of cross-correlation traveltime sensitivity, which define our forward operator.
 To improve computational efficiency, we develop a memory-efficient implementation by encoding the Jacobian (forward) operator with a 1D parameterization.
 This parameterization is independent of the emitter-receiver geometry and allows us to efficiently extend the method to large-scale domains using massively parallelized operations on GPU architectures.
-Testing meth: $\int_0^\inf \partial x$

 <div class="row justify-content-center">